Lydia Ko tops LPGA season standings with $3m Florida win

 This is her 19th LPGA Tour victory, her 25th professional win in all.
 About the only thing she doesn’t have right now is the world No.1 ranking again, but she’s now breathing down the neck of American Nelly Korda.

-Not a bad place to be as she heads for a very well-earned holiday.
+Not a bad place to be as she heads for a very well-earned holiday and her wedding to Chung Jun.